tyu0912/ansible-terraform-gcp/README.md

 1) -u string of the username to use for the instances
 2) -p string of the path of the public key
 3) -q string of the path of the private key
-4) -c string of the path of json file in step 2
+4) -c string of the path of json credentials file
-5) -i optional parameter of the number of instances to make
+5) -i string of the project id to spin up the cluster
+6) -n integer of instances to make.
+Default = 2
+7) -z string of the zone of the project.
+Default = us-west1-b
+8) -r string of the region of the project.
+Default  = us-west1

 4. Run the command below to deploy the API on each instance `bash 2_run_ansible.sh`